DraconDev/arcane/do.md

--   STRIPE_PRIVATE_KEY=sk_live_1234567890abcdef (THIS IS A TEST LEAK)

 -   I also had an idea as an alternative to the signup to git on your vps, a webhook listens for push, then the server downloads it, and they build it slowlsy, then you setup carefully, likley causing a discord between server and local state, i think you cna see my strategy too, what if we before even along with pushing to git also pushed to the server with secrets baked in? that is the plan isn't it? of course would be fast too

 -   we can also keep tack of what goes where and how so like citadel got on main oracle as stage and prod, while something else might go on both micros

 -   like imagine 100 servers, how would you update them, what is the strat in coolify and even others, but for us we just build and push, we can even have multiple recipes and server groups, we we have 99 for prod and 1 for stage, and i don't think we can need more types, but essentially instealdd just pushing to micro1, we might remember all the micros or even set them up as a group we use auto or with an alias